rtCamp/docs.rtcamp.com/rtbiz/core/user/features/access-control/index.md

 It will decide who will get how much access of the system based on the access level a user has got.

 - ACL is used to define the access level for a department and hence all the contacts of that department.
 - The access levels are defined for the department at the group level.
-Any (departmentâs) contact can be assigned to any role (listed below in 4.2) from its profile page, which will be assumed Contactâs Profile Level Access Control.
+Any (department's) contact can be assigned to any role (listed below in 4.2) from its profile page, which will be assumed Contact's Profile Level Access Control.
 - Group Level Access Control will always be overridden by Contact Profile Level Access Control.
 WordPress Site Admins will have the Admin role for all the modules by default.

 ### ACL Screen Content/ Structure

 The ACL is present as a Matrix and has the layout, which maps rtBiz-modules with the departments.
-Every entry represents access control of a departmentâs contacts to an rtBiz module.
+Every entry represents access control of a department's contacts to an rtBiz module.

 Imagine a matrix as follows and try to understand the following explanation: